 You Can Face Life-Changing Penalties if Convicted of a Sex Crime in Collin County, TX

-Most sex crimes convictions trigger the Texas sex offender registration rules.
+Most sex crime convictions trigger the state’s sex offender registration rules.
 That means you’ll be required to register as a sex offender even once you’ve been released from prison.
 You’ll also likely be facing jail time, which can mean: